-We ship our products from our facilities and fee warehouses located in North America.
+We ship our products from our facilities and utilize various third party warehouse distribution centers in North America.

 Customers: Customer Concentration.
 While we continually seek to diversify our customer base, we currently derive, and have historically derived, a substantial portion of our sales from a small number of large customers.
-During fiscal 2016, 2015 and 2014, sales to our three largest customers in the aggregate represented 87%, 86% and 83%, respectively, of our net sales, and sales to our largest customer, AutoZone, represented 48%, 56% and 53%, respectively, of our net sales.
+During fiscal 2017, 2016 and 2015, sales to our four largest customers in the aggregate represented 87%, 90% and 89%, respectively, of our net sales, and sales to our largest customer, AutoZone, represented 44%, 48% and 56%, respectively, of our net sales.
 Any meaningful reduction in the level of sales to any of these customers, deterioration of the financial condition of any of these customers or the loss of any of these customers could have a materially adverse impact on our business, results of operations, and financial condition.

 Customer Arrangements; Impact on Working Capital.
 We have various length agreements with our customers.
 Under these agreements, which in most cases have initial terms of at least four years, we are designated as the exclusive or primary supplier for specified categories of our products.
 Because of the very competitive nature of the market and the limited number of customers for these products, our customers have sought and obtained price concessions, significant marketing allowances and more favorable delivery and payment terms in consideration for our designation as a customer's exclusive or primary supplier.
 These incentives differ from contract to contract and can include (i) the issuance of a specified amount of credits against receivables in accordance with a schedule set forth in the relevant contract, (ii) support for a particular customer's research or marketing efforts provided on a scheduled basis, (iii) discounts granted in connection with each individual shipment of product, and (iv) store expansion or product development support.
-These contracts typically require that we meet ongoing standards related to fulfillment, price, and quality.
+These contracts typically require that we meet ongoing performance standards.
 Our contracts with major customers expire at various dates through April 2021.

 While these longer-term agreements strengthen our customer relationships, the increased demand for our products often requires that we increase our inventories and personnel.
-Customer demands that we purchase and maintain their Remanufactured Core inventory also requires the use of our available working capital.
+Customer demands that we purchase and maintain their Remanufactured Core inventory also requires the use of our working capital.
 The marketing and other allowances we typically grant our customers in connection with our new or expanded customer relationships adversely impact near-term revenues, profitability and associated cash flows from these arrangements.
 However, we believe the investment we make in these new or expanded customer relationships will improve our overall liquidity and cash flow from operations over time.